GeorgeGkas/Data-Structures/Sets/Readme.md

 **add(x, S)**: adds the element **x** to **S**, if it is not present already.

 **remove(x, S)**: removes the element **x** from **S**, if it is present.

+### Implementing Set in C

+C has not a build in set data structure in it's core library.
+However, there are a number of ways, some more appropriate than others, to implement sets in C. Bellow, we list some implementation ideas, together with a time complexity table in big-O for each one.
+We start with the simpler one, and we'll move to more sophisticated implementations later.

+#### Using Arrays

+#### Using Bit Fields

+#### Using Linked Lists

+#### Using Red-Black trees